 If you would like to receive this program for free as well as other great benefits consider joining AABB today.

 Viscoelastic assays – Thromboelastometry (ROTEM) or Thromboelastography (TEG) – continue to be valuable for the assessment and management of major bleeding in trauma, cardiovascular surgery, post-partum hemorrhage and liver transplant.
 Heightened attention was brought to these tests when the FDA recently expanded their indications for use to include hospitalized patients suspected of a COVID-19 associated coagulopathy.

 Experts will first describe these assays, review the advantages and disadvantages compared to conventional coagulation tests, and explain how parameters can rapidly identify underlying coagulopathies and guide goal-directed blood component therapy.
 Next, the discussion will shift to the FDA guidance and the value of this technology in the assessment and management of hypercoagulability in COVID-19 patients.

 An extended Q&A period will follow presentations to give the audience an opportunity to join the discussion.

 After participating in this educational activity, participants should be able to:

-AABB designates both the live and on-demand version of this program each to be eligible for 1.25 continuing education credits/contact hours for California Nurse, California Lab Personnel, Florida Lab Personnel and General Participation credit.
+AABB designates both the live and on-demand version of this program each to be eligible for 1.25 continuing education credits/contact hours for California Lab Personnel, Florida Lab Personnel and General Participation credit.
 The final number of credit(s) and credit types awarded for this program (live or on-demand) was determined by the program duration.
-Please note this program is not eligible for continuing medical education (CME) credit for physicians.
+Please note this program is not eligible for continuing education credit for physicians or California Nurses.
 For more information on each credit type please visit our Continuing Education Credits webpage.